Environmental Protection and Restoration

 Related SMEA courses:

-- learn theory and practice of coastal and environmental restoration
+- Learn theory and practice of coastal and environmental restoration

-- connect with restoration practice in Puget Sound and the Pacific Northwest
+- Connect with restoration practice in Puget Sound and the Pacific Northwest

-- understand how science and society interconnect through restoration policy and planning
+- Understand how science and society interconnect through restoration policy and planning

-- learn how scientific communities communicate about restoration
+- Learn how scientific communities communicate about restoration

 Examples of related MMA student theses: